facile-it/facile-it.github.io/content/blog/eng/visual-debt-typehints.md

 > Am I necessarily getting a benefit \[...\] ?
 Question everything

 Every choice in our line of work is always a **trade-off** between benefits and cons, and every new introduction in a projects should be evaluated and agreed upon between team members.
-But my personal preference leans a lot towards the opposite side in this specific matter: as I stated in a [previous blog post here]({{< ref "how-php-7-tdd-helped-me-sleep-better.md" >}}), I love the new addition that PHP 7 brought to us with scalar and return type hints, and I use them as often as I can, because I discovered that **they bring a lot of benefits** to the code that I write.
+But my personal preference leans a lot towards the opposite side in this specific matter: as I stated in a [previous blog post here]({{< ref "how-php-7-tdd-helped-me-sleep-better.md" >}}), I love the new additions that PHP 7 brought to us like scalar and return type hints, and I use them as often as I can, because I discovered that **they bring a lot of benefits** to the code that I write.

-Probably this was influenced by the fact that previously I worked with C++, where type are a lot more intrusive compared with PHP 5; but over time and with usage, I learned the great benefits that we can achieve with this addition to our PHP 7 codebases, and I would like to explain myself and the reasons behind my arguments, recounting them.
+Probably this was influenced by the fact that previously I worked with C++, where types are a lot more intrusive compared with PHP 5; but over time and with usage, I learned the great benefits that we can achieve with this addition to our PHP 7 codebases.
+In general, I think that type hints, and other language features that create a more "rigid" code, are **helpful during the evolution of a codebase**, and so they are really needed in long-running projects, where the maintainability of code is crucial.
+It may be less true in a "release and forget" type of project, but I think that it would still be like betting againt oneself.

+In this blog post I would like to explain myself and the reasons behind my arguments, recounting them.

 ## Scalar type hints as safeguards